typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Important]
 Don't forget to `commit` after executing a `define` statement.
 Otherwise, anything you have defined is NOT be committed to the original keyspace that is running on the Grakn server.
-When using one of the Grakn clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
+When using one of the Grakn Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the Graql Console, we use the `commit` command.
 </div>